Data breach: Technical causes

 Despite developers' goal of delivering a product that works entirely as intended, virtually all software and hardware contains bugs.
 If a bug creates a security risk, it is called a vulnerability.
 Patches are often released to fix identified vulnerabilities, but those that remain unknown (zero days) as well as those that have not been patched are still liable for exploitation.
 Both software written by the target of the breach and third party software used by them are vulnerable to attack.
 The software vendor is rarely legally liable for the cost of breaches, thus creating an incentive to make cheaper but less secure software.

 Vulnerabilities vary in their ability to be exploited by malicious actors.
 The most valuable allow the attacker to inject and run their own code (called malware), without the user being aware of it.
 Some malware is downloaded by users via clicking on a malicious link, but it is also possible for malicious web applications to download malware just from visiting the website (drive-by download).
 Keyloggers, a type of malware that records a user's keystrokes, are often used in data breaches.
-The majority of data breaches could have been averted by storing all sensitive information in an encrypted format.
-That way, physical possession of the storage device or access to encrypted information is useless unless the attacker has the encryption key.
-Hashing is also a good solution for keeping passwords safe from brute-force attacks, but only if the algorithm is sufficiently secure.
+Hashing is a good solution for keeping passwords safe from brute-force attacks, but only if the algorithm is sufficiently secure.

 Many data breaches occur on the hardware operated by a partner of the organization targeted—including the 2013 Target data breach and 2014 JPMorgan Chase data breach.
 Outsourcing work to a third party leads to a risk of data breach if that company has lower security standards; in particular, small companies often lack the resources to take as many security precautions.
 As a result, outsourcing agreements often include security guarantees and provisions for what happens in the event of a data breach.